 You can also participate in instant trading and pool tokens on the Binance Liquid Swap to earn double rewards.

-Pros and Cons of Binance
+Pros of Binance Exchange

 - Low transactions fees of 0.1% and below